wp-plugins/kraken-image-optimizer/readme.txt

 4. Any images you upload from now on using Wordpress's Media Upload will be optimized according to your settings.
 Auto-generated thumbnails will also be optimized.
 5. Images already present can be optimized from within the Media Library.

+== Screenshots ==

+1. This screenshot shows the new section which this plugin to Settings->Media.
+You must enter your credentials, and select your optimization mode from there, then hit **save**.
+2. This screenshot shows the two columns added by Kraken Image Optimizer: **original image** and **Kraked size**, as well as the new **Optimize This Image** button which is present for images which already exist in your media library.
+Stats and optimization type are shown for optimized images.

 == Frequently Asked Questions ==